-Dropbox Data Import – Importing Data from Dropbox for Planning Routes
+Dropbox Data Import – Plan Routes With Data from Dropbox

 Dropbox is one of the most commonly used cloud-based file hosting services in the world.
 Since Dropbox is widely used by many businesses of all sizes for storing their information, Route4Me provides direct integration with Dropbox, allowing you to import and optimize your routing data in a fast and effortless manner.
 Thus, you can import spreadsheets with route data into the system directly from your Dropbox account and then use the imported data for planning and optimizing the most cost-effective routes with Route4Me’s dynamic routing software.
 Being able to import data into your Route4Me account right from the preferred cloud-based storage enables you to make your route-planning operations more mobile and flexible without having to rely on hard drive storages or being attached to a single computer or mobile device.

 To plan one or multiple new routes with the data imported from your Dropbox account, first, go to “Plan New Route” from the navigation menu.

 Next, select the “Import Data” option in the corresponding window.

 After that, specify the preferred route parameters and then click on the corresponding button to proceed.

 Next, select “Dropbox” from the list of all supported third-party cloud-based storages.

 Then, click on the “Authorize” button to establish a connection between your Route4Me and Dropbox accounts.

 When authorizing Route4Me to connect to your Dropbox account, you can use Google single sign-on for signing into your Dropbox account.
 To do so, click on the corresponding button and then use your Google Account credentials to sign in.